Shad0wlife/DSP_AssemblerUI/README.md

  The speed info for both input and output can be disabled, should you prefer not showing one of them.
  Or both of them - even though I don't understand why you would install this mod in the first place then...

+ You can also decide whether you want to display the speed with which the device currently creates or consumes resources, or if you want to display the recipe speed for the device without impact of power and full or empty slots.

 ## Version History
 - v1.0.0 First Version.
 Shows Production Speeds below Items.
 - v1.1.0 Updated to also show input consumption speeds.
 Added configuration to enable/disable input and output speeds separately.
+- v1.2.0 Added a config option to configure whether to always show the full speed of the selected recipe or whether to show the current live speed (affected by power for example)